namehash/namekit/README.md

 Easily integrate rich ENS user journeys into your wallet, app, or game.

-## Directory
+## Monorepo Directory

-The NameKit monorepo contains multiple packages and apps:
+The NameKit monorepo contains multiple packages and apps.

 ### Packages